DharmendraGuda/Movies/README.md

  Refactor the startup class.
 Rerganize dependencies and IOC.

- Implement unit testing and mocking to cover all the use cases.
+ unit testing to cover all the use cases.

- Authentication/Authorization.